radicalbit/radicalbit-ai-monitoring/docs/docs/l7_architecture.md

 # Architecture

 In this section we'll explore the architecture of the Radicalbit AI platform.
-The image below show all the components of the platform:
+The image below shows all the components of the platform:

 ![Alt text](/img/architecture/architecture.png "Architecture")